luketn/java-lambda-best-practice/readme.md

 # Java Lambda Template
 This repository provides a template for creating AWS Lambda functions using Java.
+Please fork, experiment and send PRs / issues if you have an interest in improving it.

-## Configuration
+## Experiments
-After experimenting, 2GB RAM seems like it produces optimal performance/price point for Java (at least an SDK lambda like this).
+The below are my notes prior to the [conclusions](#conclusions) at the bottom of the readme.

-## Results
+### Initial Results (pre-optimisations)
-Best results for a cold Java lambda S3 upload so far are around ~2s.
+Best results for a cold Java lambda S3 upload before the following experiments was ~2.5s.
+(with the default 1GB RAM using Serverless and the AWS SDK maven dependencies with no tweaking)

+Increasing to 2GB of RAM brought it down to 2s, but no amount of RAM above that would help (see below).

-There are 2 mysteries:
+There were 2 mysteries:
-1. What is the AWS SDK doing during the 1s of SDK init time?
+1. What is the AWS SDK doing during the ~1s of SDK init time?
 2. Why does the first upload take ~500ms compared with subsequent excellent ~25ms.

+... and how can we overcome that?

 ```Output
 Test lambda ran successfully.
 Cold!
 Total time ~1995ms (s3 init time 1039ms, s3 upload time 506ms, approx lambda init 450ms)!